psychoinformatics-de/studyforrest-www/content/pages/index.rst

      Liberally licensed (`PDDL
      <http://opendatacommons.org/licenses/pddl/1.0/>`_) and hosted across many
      `different services <{filename}/pages/access.rst>`_ (S3, rsync, OpenfMRI,
-     etc), the Study Forrest dataset is easily accessible and is ready to be integrated into your CI infrastructure.
+     etc), the *studyforrest* dataset is easily accessible and is ready to be integrated into your CI infrastructure.